 - 1. Identify the magnification of the coupler that is attaching your SPOT camera to your microscope.
-If the coupler is made by Diagnostic Instruments, the magnification should be engraved near the camera end of the coupler. - In the SPOT software, select the Setup menu and choose Calibrations.

-3. The Calibration Setup dialog window will appear and offer the option to Import.
-Click the Import button and browse to C:\Program Files\Common Files\SPOT Imaging Solutions\SPOT\Templates\Calibrations.
+If the coupler is made by Diagnostic Instruments, the magnification should be engraved near the camera end of the coupler.
+00 2.
+In the SPOT software, select the Setup menu and choose Calibrations.
+Image Setups...
+Calibrations.. - 3.
+The Calibration Setup dialog window will appear and offer the option to Import.
+Click the Import button and browse to C:\Program Files\Common Files\SPOT Imaging Solutions\ SPOT\Templates\Calibrations.

-- 4. Select the file name (i.e. '1.0X Coupler Calibrations.spx') which corresponds to your coupler magnification and click on the Import button. - The Import dialog window will appear with a listing of calibrations.
-Select the appropriate calibrations that match the objective magnifications on your microscope.
-To select multiple calibrations, use the Ctrl (PC), or Apple (Mac), button on your keyboard while clicking with your mouse. - 6.
-Once you have selected all relevant calibrations, click on the Import button.
-The selected calibrations will then appear as a listing in the Calibration Setup window pane.
-The pre-configured, calculated calibrations are ready for use.
+- 4. Select the file name (i.e. '1.0X Coupler Calibrations.spx') which corresponds to your coupler magnification and click on the Import button. - 5.
+The Import dialog listing of calibration calibrations that m magnifications on multiple calibration (Mac), button on y with your mouse. - 6.
+Once you have selected all releva calibrations, click the Import button.
+The selected calibrations will the appear as a listing the Calibration Set window pane.
+The pre-configured, calculated calibrations are re for use.